Heun Functions and Some of Their Applications in Physics: Heun equation

-Another form is the algebraic form of the Mathieu equation \cite{Ronveaux3}:
+Another form is the algebraic form of the Mathieu equation:

-If we coalesce two regular singular points pairwise, we obtain the double confluent form \cite{Ronveaux4}:
+If we coalesce two regular singular points pairwise, we obtain the double confluent form:

 Here $ D = z \frac{d}{dz} $.
-If we equate the coefficients $\alpha_i, i=-1,1$ and set $B_i, i=-1,1 $ to zero, we can reduce the new equation to the Mathieu equation \cite{Ronveaux5}, an equation with two irregular singularities at zero and at infinity.
+We can reduce the new equation to the Mathieu equation, an equation with two irregular singularities at zero and at infinity if we reduce this equation to the form:

 Another form is the biconfluent form, where three regular singularities are coalesced.
-The result is an equation with a regular singularity at zero and an irregular singularity at infinity of higher order \cite{Ronveaux6}:
+The result is an equation with a regular singularity at zero and an irregular singularity at infinity of higher order:

-The anharmonic equation in three dimensions can be reduced to this equation \cite{Ronveaux7}:
+The anharmonic equation in three dimensions can be reduced to this equation:

-In the triconfluent case, all regular singular points are "coalesced" at infinity which gives the equation below \cite{Ronveaux8}:
+In the triconfluent case, all regular singular points are "coalesced" at infinity which gives the equation below:

-These different forms are used in different physics problems.
+These different forms are used in different problems in physics.

-In SCI I found 94 papers when I searched for Heun functions.
-More than two thirds of these papers were published in the last ten years.
-The rest of the papers were published between 1990 and 1999, except a single paper in 1986 on a mathematical problem \cite{ Valent} .
-This shows that although the Heun equation was found in 1889, it was largely neglected in the physics literature until recently.
-Earlier papers on this topic are mostly articles in mathematics journals.